tenaciousRas/ledwax-photon/README.md

 ### Vagrant
 The vagrant box provided has the following specs:
+- Linux Mint 17.3/64 (lsoft/linux-mint-17-3-cinnamon-64 from Hashicorp Atlas Vagrant box provider)
-- Ubuntu Trusty/64 (ubuntu/trusty64 from Hashicorp Atlas Vagrant box provider)
+- - Ubuntu Trusty/64 is tested and known to work (ubuntu/trusty64 from Hashicorp Atlas Vagrant box provider). **However**, only the middleware can be tested with a headless OS.
+For full e2e testing a GUI is required to run Karma and ProtractorJS tests in Firefox.
+- - Any Ubuntu 16.x or LinuxMint 18.x should work per the same headless/GUI note above.
 - Chef
 - Chef-Librarian for Chef dependencies.
 - provisioned with